This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Moderate or severe persistent asthma is when you have asthma symptoms every day.
+Moderate or severe persistent asthma means you have asthma symptoms every day.
+You may also need to use your rescue inhaler daily to treat shortness of breath.
 Your normal activities are affected by wheezing, shortness of breath, or chest tightness.
 You have frequent flare-ups when your symptoms become worse.
-Flare-ups at night can affect your sleep and happen at least once a week.
+Flare-ups at night can affect your sleep and happen at least 1 time each week.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - Bronchodilators help open your airways.
 The short-acting bronchodilators start to work right away and are used to relieve sudden, severe symptoms.
 The long-acting bronchodilators are used for long-term management of your asthma.

 - Steroids help decrease swelling and open your airways to help you breathe easier.
 They may be given as an injection, pills, or in an inhaler.
 After an asthma attack, you may need to take steroid pills for several days.
 Inhaled steroids are used for long-term control.

 - Medicines may be used to help your body prevent allergic reactions that trigger your asthma.